openiddict/openiddict-documentation/configuration/claim-destinations.md

   - If access token encryption was explicitly disabled, it's possible for the client applications or the users themselves to access the content of access tokens (e.g by copying the token payload and using a tool like https://jwt.io/).

-For these reasons, **OpenIddict doesn't automatically copy the claims attached to a `ClaimsPrincipal` to access or identity tokens**
+For these reasons, **the OpenIddict server doesn't automatically copy the claims attached to a `ClaimsPrincipal` to access or identity tokens**
 (except the `sub` claim, which is the only mandatory claim in OpenIddict).
 To allow OpenIddict to persist specific claims to an access or identity token, a flag known as "claim destination" must be added to each `Claim` instance you want to expose.